MilanBarande/template-next-ts-tailwind/README.md

-This is a basic template repository for NextJS projects configured with Typescript, TailwindCSS, Eslint and Prettier
+This is a basic template repository for NextJS projects configured with Typescript, TailwindCSS, Eslint and Prettier.